UppLabs/frank-example/README.md

 * NoSQL database
 * Exact ending date for specific contract

-### Contributing Guidelines

-Frank's developers request that if you find a bug, to kindly submit an issue request with information about the bug.
-One of our developers will be able to assist you.

 ### Licensing

 This project is currently under the M.I.T License.